weisongwen/UrbanNavDataset/README.md

 </p>

 ### 1.2.
 Dataset 1: UrbanNav-HK-Data20190428
 **Brief**: Dataset UrbanNav-HK-Data20190428 is collected in a typical urban canyon of Hong Kong near TST which involves high-rising buildings, numerous dynamic objects.
-The coordinates transformation between multiple sensors, and intrinsic measurements of camera can be found via [Extrinsic Parameters](UrbanNav-HK-Data20190428/extrinsic.yaml) and [Intrinsic Parameters of Camera](UrbanNav-HK-Data20190428/camera_extrinsic.yaml).
+The coordinates transformation between multiple sensors, and intrinsic measurements of camera can be found via [Extrinsic Parameters](UrbanNav-HK-Data20190428/extrinsic.yaml), [IMU Nosie](UrbanNav-HK-Data20190428/xsens_imu_param.yaml) and [Intrinsic Parameters of Camera](UrbanNav-HK-Data20190428/camera_extrinsic.yaml).

 Some key features are as follows:
   | Date of Collection | Total Size |Path length |Sensors |